Is Your DLP Solution Truly Keeping Your Data Secure? Take Instant Assessment Now!

 • Data Security and Privacy

-Effective data governance enables organizations to protect sensitive data, manage access controls, and ensure data privacy, thereby lowering the risk of data breaches and unauthorized usage.
+Effective data governance enables organizations to protect sensitive data, manage access controls, and ensure data privacy, thereby lowering the risk of and unauthorized usage.

 Key Components of a Data Governance Framework